 Now, you can’t resize columns or rows.
-If you right-click on any column header (column letter), you can see that the Column Width… option is grayed out, which means that it’s disabled.
+If you right-click any column header (column letter), you can see that Column Width is grayed out, which means that it’s disabled.
 Also, you can’t hide or unhide columns.

-Similarly, if you right-click on any row heading (row number), the Row Height… option is disabled.
+Similarly, if you right-click any row heading (row number), Row Height is disabled.